Homeownership as Life Cycle Goldmine: Evidence from Macrohistory: Introduction

-In light of these conflicting views, understanding the life cycle economic implications of homeownership is crucial, especially during the current housing supply shortage in the U.S., which continues to suppress the homeownership.
-Should a household purchase a home from a long-run perspective?
+In light of these conflicting views, understanding the life cycle economic implications of homeownership is crucial amid the current affordability crisis in the U.S. Should a household purchase a home from a long-run perspective?
 This paper provides an affirmative answer to the question and challenges the negative view on the potential of homeownership in wealth creation and welfare enhancement.

-We utilize the Jord\`a-Schularick-Taylor Macrohistory Database (hereafter, Macrohistory Database) from \cite{jorda2019rate} and employ the method of \cite{anarkulova2023beyond} and \cite{politis1994stantionary}.
-Specifically, we apply a stationary block bootstrap simulation to the historical data based on a life cycle model, which incorporates labor income risk, risky returns from different asset classes, and longevity risk.
-We draw our conclusion based on the life cycle performance of investment strategies across four key aspects: Wealth accumulation, welfare gains and losses, downside risks, and wealth equality.
+Considering portfolio allocation in stocks, long-term government bonds, and discretionary saving rates, our results suggest that a homeowner over the life cycle would generally enjoy gains in wealth and welfare at death compared to common renter benchmarks, including the all-equity, 60/40 stock-bond, 100-minus-age, and target date fund (TDF) strategies \citep{anarkulova2023beyond,choi2025practical,cocharne2022portfolios}.